Egypt's "war on democracy" threatens U.S.-ties

 "Instead of putting the officers on trial, they arrested me and put me on trial and said I had received foreign funds to distort the image of the country," said Abu Saeda.

-"It's always the issue of foreign funding that is used to defame the rights movement in Egypt," he said, adding that his organization gets most of its funds from the European Union.
+"It's always the issue of foreign funding that is used to defame the rights movement in Egypt," he said, adding that his organisation gets most of its funds from the European Union.

 OLD REGIME REMAINS

-The restrictions placed on NGOs over the years have encouraged many to register their organizations in other ways.
+The restrictions placed on NGOs over the years have encouraged many to register their organisations in other ways.

-The Arab Center for the Independence of the Judiciary and the Legal Profession, the organization led by Amin, has been registered as a not-for-profit company since it was set up in 1997.
+The Arab Center for the Independence of the Judiciary and the Legal Profession, the organisation led by Amin, has been registered as a not-for-profit company since it was set up in 1997.

-"All of a sudden they have discovered that we have been working for 15 years without an (NGO) license," he said from his organization's office overlooking the Nile, describing being questioned for seven hours on Monday over the group's legal status and funding.
+"All of a sudden they have discovered that we have been working for 15 years without an (NGO) licence," he said from his organisation's office overlooking the Nile, describing being questioned for seven hours on Monday over the group's legal status and funding.

 His 11th-floor office was among those raided on December 29 by investigators who confiscated documents and computers.
 Staff were still using their own laptops on Tuesday because the equipment had yet to be returned.